 A year ago, the OSH hardware store near us went out of business so they had their paint super cheap.
 He picked out a green color and luckily I was able to persuade him that it would look perfect on his other walls!
 So, I painted 3 of his walls with the dark green color and only did his far wall with the window with faux blocks.
 On that wall, I painted the base coat a dark charcoal gray.
 This is going to be the grout of the blocks so it can be any color you want, but anything a little darker than your top coat would be best.

 Then comes the fun part where you need some patience and some loud music!
-80s works great!!
+Tell Alexa to play 80s pop music and get to work!!
 You will start taping the wall.
 To forewarn you, if you have a textured wall, you will not get perfect lines.
 The top paint will bleed under the tape in some places.
 I thought it actually added a bit of a pixellated look, so I was fine with it!

 I made my blocks 12 inches x 18 inches to make it easy.
 I had a ruler that was 12 and one that was 18.
 I started at the top and measured 12 inches down the wall and made chalk marks all the way across the wall.
 Then I put the tape so the top of the tape was on the line.
 You can do it the opposite way (bottom of tape is on the line) but make sure you do it the same way throughout the wall.
 Once I had one strip across the wall, I started measuring 18 inches, adding a line of tape vertical, then measuring 18 over again, adding a line of vertical tape and so on til you get across the wall.
 For the second row, you’ll want to measure from your fist intersection.
 Since my blocks were 18 inches across, I put the 9 inch line in the middle of the vertical blue tape and made marks on each end of the ruler for that block.
 Then you can just measure from that edge for the next block.
 You might have to play with it a little around the window, but you’ll figure it out!
 I had to take off my two bottom rows because I measured wrong the first time…ugh!
 But it all worked out, just took a little extra time!

-That’s what it look liked with all the tape up.
+That’s what the DIY minecraft wall look liked with all the tape up.
 Try to smooth the tape down as much as you can.
 If your wall isn’t textured the lines will come out cleaner.
 Now just paint the lighter color paint (mine was gray) over the whole wall!

 Once it’s pretty dry you can start pulling off the blue tape and here’s what you are left with!::